naninovel/docs/docs/en/guide/engine-architecture.md

 ## Service-Oriented

 Most of the engine features are implemented via engine services.
-Engine service is an implementation of an `IEngineService` interface, which handles a specific job, like executing naninovel scripts, managing actors or saving-loading the game state.
+Engine service is an implementation of an `IEngineService` interface, which handles a specific job, like executing scenario scripts, managing actors or saving-loading the game state.

 In case you wish to interact with an engine system, you'll most likely want to use an engine service.
 You can get a reference to an engine service using `Engine.GetService<TService>()` static method, where `TService` is the type (interface) of service you wish to reference; e.g., to get a `IScriptPlayer` service: